leon-seagate/Lyve-Cloud-Solutions-Samples/lyve-snapshot/README.md

 Now the snapshot is restored.

-# Serchable snapshot
+# Searchable snapshot
  A searchable snapshot is a snapshot of an Elasticsearch index that can be used to search and analyze data without having to restore the data to an index.
  Searchable snapshots can be used to create a read-only copy of an index for use in analytics or testing, or as a backup that can be restored in case of data loss.

-To use the searchable snapshot, Enterprice edition is required. to start trial run the next command
+To use the searchable snapshot, enterprice edition is required. to start trial run the next command

 ```bash